• Hey.

 20191019_232546.jpg

-There is no act or gesture that could better suit what Jerry did in that moment.
-He took off his non broken, full operational, custom made Devastator bass guitar with a glowing red cyclops skull and hands it to the girl in the wheelchair.
+There is no act or gesture that could better suit what Jerry did at that moment.
+He took off his nonbroken, fully operational, custom-made Devastator bass guitar with a glowing red Cyclops skull and handed it to the girl in the wheelchair.
 Apparently, she too is a bass player!!

 Screen Shot 2019-10-20 at 1.53.45 PM.png